Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Multilayer Neural Space and Its Properties

-\end{definition} In particular, if each $\Omega_i$ is a finite discrete space (countably infinite space resp.) with discrete uniform measure (discrete probability measure resp.), we recover the previous two definitions of fully connected $L$-layer (countably infinite width resp.) neural networks.
+In particular, if each $\Omega_i$ is a finite discrete space (or countably infinite space) with a discrete uniform measure (or discrete probability measure), we recover the previous two definitions of fully connected $L$-layer (or countably infinite-width) neural networks.